Minimal genus relative trisections of corks: Genus relative trisections of corks

-\begin{proof} We prove that each triple $(\Sigma;\alpha,\beta)$, $(\Sigma;\beta,\gamma)$, and $(\Sigma;\gamma,\alpha)$ can be made the standard diagram in Figure~\ref{fig:std3304} by diffeomorphisms of $\Sigma$ and handle slides of each family of curves.
+\begin{proof} We prove that the triples $(\Sigma;\alpha,\beta)$, $(\Sigma;\beta,\gamma)$, and $(\Sigma;\gamma,\alpha)$ are diffeomorphism and handle slide equivalent to the standard diagram in Figure~\ref{fig:std3304}.
 To prove this, we introduce the four operations shown in Figures~\ref{fig:modif12} and \ref{fig:modif345}.
 The operation (iii) is obtained by two Dehn twists (see Figure~\ref{fig:modif3-prf}).
 Combining the operations (iii) and (i) shown in Figure~\ref{fig:modif4-prf}, we obtain the operation (iv), which exchanges a meridian and a longitude.

 A proof for the case $n=1$ given by Figures~\ref{fig:sigma-ab}, \ref{fig:sigma-ca}, and \ref{fig:sigma-bc}.
 Note that the same operations can be performed for any $n\geq2$.
 The triple $(\Sigma;\alpha,\beta)$ in Figure~\ref{fig:sigma-ab} is already diffeomorphic to the standard diagram. $(\Sigma;\gamma,\alpha)$ can be made standard by only diffeomorphisms (see Figure~\ref{fig:sigma-ca}).
 The second and third diagrams are obtained by dragging the black disks along the marked $\gamma$ curves.
 Note that we can ignore the number of rotations of a $\gamma$ curve with respect to a black disk by the operation (i).
 Applying the operation (iv) to the last diagram, we obtain the standard diagram. $(\Sigma;\beta,\gamma)$ can be made standard by diffeomorphisms and handle slides shown in Figure~\ref{fig:sigma-bc}.
 The third diagram is obtained by dragging the black disk with blue circle along the marked $\gamma$ curve.
 In this process, when the black disk approaches a $\beta$ curve, it can pass through by the operation (ii).